Global anthropogenic temperature change

 implies that the climate system is far more sensitive to small variations in

-solar activity than generally believed, see Geel et al. Foukal et al 2006, on the other hand conclude
+solar activity than generally believed, see L. J. Gray et al. 2010 [2] ,

-that solar luminosity changes are inadequate to account for recent climate
+on the other hand conclude that solar luminosity changes are inadequate to

-change.
-They cannot, however, rule out climate
+cannot, however, rule out climate change because of the sun’s changed outputs

-magnetised plasmas.
-Zepp et al (2011)
+in ultraviolet light and/or magnetised plasmas.
+Zepp et al (2011)[3] discuss the

-If
+If complex

-are required to link solar irradiance
+required to link solar irradiance and

-and climate perhaps one should look to solar magnetism for a more
+climate then perhaps one should look to

 For